 Pick Your Finish

 Okay, so maybe your marble countertops coincide with one of the busiest rooms in your abode — not all hope is lost.
 The finish you choose can play a big part in the upkeep.
 While a polished finish may be more likely to show wear and etching, a duller finish will take the years a lot more gracefully.
-Same can be said for the way the corners are finished: narrow-cut corners may be more likely to chip than a rounded-off one.
+The same can be said for the way the corners are finished: narrow-cut corners may be more likely to chip than a rounded-off one.

-You Don't Have to Go International
+You Don't Have to Go International for Good Marble

 Now you’re basically a pro when it comes to these timeless surfaces.
 But don’t head to the store just yet, we want to get you familiarized with a few of the most common types of marble you might come face to face with so you know when you’ve found your perfect match.

 Hailing from Carrara, Italy, this is possibly the most popular pick when it comes to putting the finishing touches on your home.
-Not only because it’s cost effective and will stand the test of time (and dinner parties) but due to its beautiful attributes.
+Not only because it’s cost-effective and will stand the test of time (and dinner parties) but due to its beautiful attributes.
 A stark white stone with blue and grey veins that can really hold its own amongst an all-white kitchen.